Sporting minds: How I can support myself and others?

 Quite simply, nobody can make it through life alone.
 We all require support at times, sometimes on an ongoing basis, or during particular events.
 Think about your academic, professional and personal lives.
 Ups and downs are inevitable and reaching out for help can be challenging.
 There can even be barriers at times.
 It can be hard enough to help yourself at times, let alone help others.

 So how do we help others whilst mindfully taking care of ourselves?
 We don't need to be an expert to have a mental health conversation.
 A key element of supporting somebody is simply listening to what's on their mind.
-I'll regularly relay to those contemplating talking therapies that that therapeutic process is a rare opportunity to have somebody listen to your entire agenda, without shifting the conversation towards themselves.
+I'll regularly relay to those contemplating talking therapies that therapeutic process is a rare opportunity to have somebody listen to your entire agenda, without shifting the conversation towards themselves.

 Taking the time to listen to somebody can go a long way.
 You may know what to do with the information, with regards to where to signpost a friend, so they can receive specialist support.
 You also may not.
 Just letting your friend, family member, or colleague know that you care and that you'll listen to can help significantly.